kirby-deprecated-plugins/kirby-sync/docs/node.md

 ### plugin.sync.content.prefix

 By default it will fallback to `plugin.sync.blueprint.prefix` and will add `synced-` to your content text file.

+### plugin.sync.trigger.delete

+When you delete a synced page on the hub, it will **not** be deleted on the node by default.
+To also delete pages on the nodes, set this option to `true`.

 ### plugin.sync.modified